Berg0162/Open-Virtual-Steering-MotionIMU/README.md

 </details>

 ## 🛠 In Code Preference Selection
-In the header of the `BLE-Steering-Controller-MotionIMU_v01.ino` code file you will find a section, that needs to be aligned with your preferred setup:
+In the header of the `.ino` code file you will find a section, that needs to be aligned with your preferred setup:
 ```C++
 // ========================================================
 // 🏁 Select BLE Stack